tinymahua/flutter_multi_column_list_view/README.md

 * Scalable column width by drag adjustment.
 * Fast and fully event response for row, just like tap, double tap, hover.
 * In a row cell, by distinguishing the content area from the blank area, different events can be triggered by right-clicking.
+* Blank rows also support right-click context menu, when list content dose not fill all available space.

 ## Getting Started